 RCKa was commissioned by Hammersmith & Fulham Council to work with the local community and design a new mixed-use workspace and community food hub within the Edward Woods Estate.
 The Nourish Hub replaces a vacant post-office to provide new community facilities where learning about healthy eating and cooking food – as a common, social and community activity – can connect diverse cultures, teach meaningful skills and bring people together.

-In partnership with a local youth centre we put on two branding workshops during which the basic principles of graphic design were taught to young people from the local area.
-Ingredients corresponding to the recipe cards were sourced from the local Shepherds Bush Market and participants were asked to create a face, repeating pattern and letters of the alphabet using the fruit and vegetables available.
-The designs that the young people created were used to create graphic identities for the interior of the Nourish Hub.
+Partnering with a local youth centre we put on two branding workshops during which the basic principles of graphic design were taught to young people from the local area.
+Ingredients were sourced from the local Shepherds Bush Market and participants were asked to get creative with the vegetables available.
+The designs that the young people created were then used to create graphics for the interior of the Nourish Hub.

 LB Hammersmith & Fulham